 - What tax issues do you specialize in?

-- Do you outsource any of your work or do you perform all the work personally?
+- Do you outsource any of your work, or do you and/or your staff perform all work personally?

-- Approximately how long will it take you to finish my taxes?
+- Approximately how long will it take you to finish my tax return?

 - Do you believe that I'm paying too much, too little, or just the right amount of tax?

-After your interview, you'll want to perform a quick background check.
-Contact your state's board of accountancy to check the status of a CPA's license or to find out if any disciplinary action has been taken against him.
-You can ask the IRS Office of Professional Responsibility if an EA has been censured, disbarred or subjected to other disciplinary action.
+Contact your state's board of accountancy to check the status of a CPA's license or to find out whether any disciplinary action has ever been taken against the accountant.
+You can ask the IRS Office of Professional Responsibility if an EA has ever been censured or subjected to other disciplinary action.
 You might also want to check with your local chamber of commerce.